petabyt/Windows10Emulator/README.md

 # Windows10Emulator
-A Windows 10 Emulator designed to run on Chromebooks.
+A Windows 10 Emulator designed to run on school Chromebooks.